hollanbm/renamarr/README.md

 This app uses the [Sonarr API](https://sonarr.tv/docs/api/) to do the following

 * Iterate over continuing [series](https://sonarr.tv/docs/api/#/Series/get_api_v3_series)
-  * If a series has grabbed an episode, with TBA title
+  * If a series has an episode airing within `ENV['HOURS_BEFORE_AIR']`
+    * default value of 4, max value of 12
+  * OR
+  * An episode that has aired previously
+  * With a title of TBA (excluding specials)
     * will trigger a series refresh, to hopefully pull new info from The TVDB

 This should prevent too many API calls to the TVDB, refreshing individual series, hourly

 ### Usage

-The app will immediately exit upon completion.
-You will need to use cron or similar to handle scheduling.
-The recommended interval is one hour.
+The application run immediately on startup, and then continue to schedule jobs every hour after the first execution.

+You can disable by setting the env var `ENV['HOURLY_JOB']=FALSE`

 ### Local Setup